PRINCE2 Frequently Asked Questions

 Also known as ‘PRojects IN Controlled Environments’, PRINCE2 is a methodology that offers a structured yet generic and adaptable approach to project management.
 It has been used extensively by the UK government, though it is not specifically designed for governance or public sector work.
 While the framework is comprehensive, it is also general and non-prescriptive, allowing even private sector organizations to utilize it regardless of a project’s industry, scale or location.

 As valuable as PRINCE2 projects can be for companies, the framework can also offer a variety of opportunities for practitioners.
 Gaining a PRINCE2 2017 Practitioner certification can validate a project manager’s skills and experience, potentially helping them to unlock higher-paying roles.
-Even a PRINCE2 2017 Foundation certification can open up opportunities at companies which utilize the framework, allowing certified users to make valuable contributions and gain the experience required to advance their careers.
+Even a PRINCE2 2017 Foundation certification can open up opportunities at companies that utilize the framework, allowing certified users to make valuable contributions and gain the experience required to advance their careers.

 Of course, any kind of corporate training requires a large commitment, especially for those in full-time work!
 Some potential students may even find themselves having to sell PRINCE2 to their organization before they can get their training approved.
 With that in mind, let’s address some of the most common questions regarding PRINCE2 project management.